EvanZhouDev/zyma/CONTRIBUTING.md

 $ bun run dev
 ```

-Then run the tests:
+Then, in another tab, run the tests:

 ```bash
 $ bun run test
 ```

-If you have made any visual changes, remember to update the snapshots:
+Or, if you have made any visual changes, remember to update the snapshots:

 ```bash
 $ bun run test --update-snapshots